 When it comes to officers’ mobile devices, however, there are two main options for law enforcement IT teams to consider: BYOD and COBO.

-What IT Needs to Know About BYOD in Law Enforcement
+What Law Enforcement IT Needs to Know About BYOD

 BYOD (bring your own device) puts law enforcement officers in the driver’s seat.
 That means each officer is in charge of selecting, using, and managing their personal devices for work purposes, whether conducting background checks, capturing and sharing photos and videos, filing reports, or issuing tickets.
 Often consumer-grade smartphones or tablets, these devices may not be built to withstand the wear and tear of on-the-job use.